 Le Commandant Charcot features a contemporary, warm and elegant setting designed by world-renowned French architectural firms The Studio Jean-Philippe Nuel and Wilmotte & Associés.
 Various common spaces are named in Inuit, paying homage to the cultures through which the ship travels.
 Stone, wood and leather blend with fluid lines, lightly colored decor and some 300 ornaments and works of art.

 The Lobby offers a continually-staffed concierge desk, plus an expeditions desk, photo area and shop with clothing, jewelry, beauty care products and other accessories.
 The Theater seats all guests at once and features state-of-the-art technology.
 The Main Lounge invites with comfortable furniture, a separate Cigar Lounge and a Tea Room and bar offering periodic live music.
-The Pool Deck features a novel indoor pool heated to 90 degrees Fahrenheit, plus indoor and outdoor Blue Lagoon Baths heated to between 80 and 100 degrees with reused energy from the ship, as well as a Detox bar with sofas and armchairs.
+The Pool Deck features a novel indoor pool heated to 90 degrees Fahrenheit, plus an outdoor Blue Lagoon with one cold plunge pool and another pool heated to between 80 and 100 degrees with reused energy from the ship.
+A Detox bar here features sofas and armchairs.
 Beside the outdoor Blue Lagoon is a giant firepit and the Blue Lagoon bar, open throughout the day.

 The Panoramic Lounge invites guests to relax with a book from the library, plus a bar and observation lounge.
 A dedicated pre-expedition briefing room provides lockers and space to store and change into and out of outdoor gear.
 Outside, a wraparound Promenade Deck offers benches heated by recovered energy and two Swarovski Optik spotting scopes for viewing vistas and wildlife comfortably.
 Finally, the ship’s infirmary is available 24 hours a day and is equipped to treat non-emergency matters.
 A doctor is available for a nominal fee.